 According to a survey of 3,000 working parents conducted by LinkedIn and Censuswide.
 Almost half of working moms take an extended break, time off from work beyond the maternity leave allowance after the birth of their children.

-Meanwhile, one of the biggest challenges mothers cited in the survey as an unnecessary obstacle in place, making it challenging for them to advance in their career.
-And that challenge being, lack of high-quality, affordable childcare.
+Meanwhile, one of the biggest challenges mothers cited in the survey is an unnecessary obstacle in place, making it challenging for them to advance in their careers.
+And that challenge is the lack of high-quality, affordable childcare.

 Families are struggling to find and afford high-quality childcare.
 Without question, childcare is often the second-largest monthly expense for families after their mortgage or rent payment.

 Nevertheless, for both children and their parents, there are benefits to early childhood education.

 - parents can pursue careers or enhance their knowledge or vocational skills.

 Let’s use Iowa as an American case study for this workforce issue.
 So, included in Iowa’s nation-leading labor force are over 300,000 working parents with children under six years old.

 Though Iowa has the highest labor force participation rate in the country and businesses, regardless of industry or location, the state is still struggling to recruit and retain skilled workers.

 In their latest report, the U.S. Chamber of Commerce Foundation found that Iowa loses $935 million annually as a result of childcare breakdowns.